freeplane/docs/src/docs/scripting/Start_Here.md

-# Scripts?
-Start here 🤖
+# Formulas and Scripts

-This page can be used as an overview guide for the Scripting section of this Documentation.
+This page is an overview of Freeplane's formulas and scripting documentation.

 > 💡Tip:
 > If you got a script in the forum, and **just want to know how to use it**, you can read the first sections of [this Tutorial](Scripting.md), until the section _The first script: HelloWorld.groovy_.